Andre2503/Challenge_2_VBA/README.md

 ## Summary Table
-Loops through first column to grab and calculate the following fields - Ticker, Yearly Change, Percent Change and Volume Conditional formatting was applied to highlight > 0 and < 0 values in Yearly Change and Percent Change
+Loops through first column to grab and calculate the following fields - Ticker, Yearly Change, Percent Change and Volume

 ## Second Table
 Loops thorugh Summary Table to grab: Greatest % Increase, Greatest % decrease and Greatest Total Volume Populates second table with requiered info.

+### Other info
+Conditional formatting was applied to highlight > 0 and < 0 values in Yearly Change and Percent Change Macro has been applied to all worksheets: 2018, 2019 and 2020